Ahmedfull02/AI-MPI/README.md

-# a-project-of-supervised-machine-learning-using-gradient-boosting
-a project to implement of supervised machine learning using gradient boosting to solve a classification problem.
+# project to implement of supervised machine learning using gradient boosting to solve a classification problem.